exoplanet-dev/pymc-ext/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Your setup (please complete the following information):**

+- Version of PyMC3:
- - Version of exoplanet:
+- Version of PyMC3-ext:
 - Operating system:
 - Python version & installation method (pip, conda, etc.):

 **Additional context**
 Add any other context about the problem here.